Last Updated on April 7, 2021 by Nancie

 I made three of these double-weight packages, one for each of the feeder tube’s three sections.
 I then filled the feeder half full of dried mealworms and topped it off with the weights.

-It seemed to work very well, even with the baffle still on the feeder.
+It seemed to work very well, keeping the feeder from blowing around, even with the baffle still on the feeder.
 Even in wind gusts up to 30 or more miles per hour, the feeder quivered a bit when the wind pushed the baffle, but it stayed put.
 As soon as the weather reports told me that the winds were done, I took the weights out and we are back to business as usual.
 Problem solved.